Westbrook ties Robertson’s record, Wizards beat Pacers

-INDIANAPOLIS (AP) — Russell Westbrook tied Oscar Robertson’s NBA record for triple-doubles with 181, finishing with 33 points, 19 rebounds and 15 assists, and made two free throws with a second left to give Washington a 133-132 overtime victory over Indiana on Saturday night.
+Westbrook finished with 33 points, 19 rebounds and 15 assists, and made two free throws with a second left to give Washington a 133-132 overtime victory over Indiana.
+Heck, he even blocked the Pacers’ final shot before grabbing the ball.

-Westbrook also blocked the Pacers’ final shot.
-He has 35 triple-doubles this season and is averaging a triple-double for the fourth time.
+“I love his spirit, his determination,” coach Scott Brooks said.
+“He’s really, really helped us become a better team and that’s vintage, you know — rebound, making a clutch shot, blocking a shot.
+Those are all great things and those are all team things.
+That’s what Russell’s about, he’s always been that way.”

-Bradley Beal scored 50 points to help the Wizards move into the No. 9 spot in the Eastern Conference, a half-game ahead of Indiana.
+Bradley Beal scored 50 points to help the Wizards move into the No. 9 spot in the Eastern Conference, a half-game ahead of Indiana but sat out the overtime period after hurting his hamstring and ankle.

-Domantas Sabonis led the Pacers with 30 points, 13 rebounds and 13 assists, and Caris LeVert had 35 points and 14 rebounds.
+Domantas Sabonis had his own triple-double for the Pacers with 30 points, 13 rebounds and 13 assists.
+Caris LeVert flirted with his own triple-double — 35 points, 14 rebounds and eight assists — for the Pacers.

-It was a much better effort for the Pacers, who yielded a franchise-record 154 points in a non-overtime game Monday night in a loss to the Wizards.
+But even in a game with a physical, playoff atmosphere all eyes were on Westbrook and the record that stood for nearly a half-century.
+Westbrook now has a league-high 35 triple-doubles this season, 19 in his last 24 games.

-But it followed a familiar storyline as Indiana lost the lead in the waning minutes of regulation after leading most of the second half.
+“Every time I step on the floor, I try to leave everything on the floor,” Westbrook said.
+“And when I’m all done, I can look back and no one can say I didn’t compete at the highest level or that I cheated the game.”

-This time, the Pacers took a 101-92 lead into the third quarter only to watch Beal and Westbrook rally the Wizards.
+“They’re good and we’re good,” Indiana coach Nate Bjorkgren said.
+“West and Beal are hard to handle and they’ve got very, very good players all around them.
+But I liked the way we played.
+We played basketball the right way.”

-They used a 9-2 spurt to take a 120-119 lead on Beal’s layup with 1:28 left.
+Washington went on a 9-2 spurt to take a 120-119 lead on Beal’s layup with 1:28 left in regulation.
 LeVert’s ensuing 3-pointer gave Indiana the lead and after Daniel Gafford tied it at 122 with two free throws with 48 seconds left, Westbrook’s layup with 21.4 seconds left gave Washington the lead.

 LeVert tied it again with a layup with 13.4 seconds to go and Westbrook’s 18-footer at the buzzer came up short.